timbortnik/nebula-workflow-examples/example-workflows/gke-provision-and-deploy-workflow/README.md

-# Deploy a Gatsby site to Google Cloud Project with Terraform
+# Deploy a Gatsby site to Google Cloud Platform with Terraform

-This sample workflow deploys a simple Gatsby site to Google Cloud Project (GCP).
+This sample workflow deploys a simple Gatsby site to Google Cloud Platform (GCP).
 The workflow provisions a Google Kubernetes Engine (GKE) cluster on GCP using Terraform, and deploys the app to the cluster.